 History of the Roofing Contractors Association of California

-History and Background RCAC was created in 1949 to bridge the gap between the roofing and waterproofing contractors in California and the state legislature.
+RCAC was created in 1949 to bridge the gap between the roofing and waterproofing contractors in California and the state legislature.

 After World War II, the economy in the U.S. began to transition from a wartime economy to a free-market economy.
 The return of the World War II soldiers created a construction boom with new homes, schools and commercial building springing up throughout California and the nation.
 Simultaneously, state rules and regulations began increasing almost as rapidly as the economy.
 Regulations affecting construction, employees, equipment, financing and several other areas started to hit the industry.
 New types of construction and roofing materials were entering the market.